umarfb/PrincipalComponentAnalysis/README.md

 # PrincipalComponentAnalysis
-Procedure to carry out principal component analysis of SN lc features
+Procedure to carry out principal component analysis of SN lightcurve features

+PCA is done using the scikit python package